v1cont/yad/feature-comparison.md

 Several bugs that affected the parent project when it was forked have been fixed.
 The following stand out:

-- some print dialog issues⁽¹⁾
+* some print dialog issues⁽¹⁾ [0.42.38]
-- forcefully close a notebook dialog on exit if some tab has hung
+* forcefully close a notebook dialog on exit if some tab has hung
+* unpredictably, notebook tabs are too small [0.42.43]

 ## Frozen or untested features

-* As Fatdog64 no longer packages the Webkit engine, I did not make an effort to maintain or even test yadL's HTML dialog option.
+* HTML dialog widget - As Fatdog64 Linux no longer packages the Webkit engine, I do not make an effort to maintain or even compile yadL's HTML dialog widget.

 ## Diverged features